Glossary of University terms

-A student who is eligible for and enrolled in a Commonwealth supported place.
-Commonwealth supported students do not pay tuition fees, but are charged a student contribution amount towards the cost of their program, and a student services and amenities fee.
+A student who is eligible for, and enrolled in, a Commonwealth supported place.
+Commonwealth supported students pay a student contribution amount towards the cost of their program, and a student services and amenities fee.

-To be eligible for a Commonwealth supported place, a student must be a domestic student, undertaking part of their program of study in Australia.
-A domestic student who holds an Australian permanent visa holders and New Zealand citizens must reside in Australia for the duration of their studies to be eligible for enrolment as a Commonwealth supported student.
+To be eligible for a Commonwealth supported place, a student must be a domestic student and undertake part of their program of study in Australia.

+A domestic student who holds an Australian permanent visa or is a New Zealand citizens must reside in Australia for the duration of their studies to be eligible for enrolment as a Commonwealth supported student.

 Non-academic activities that impose some restriction on a student's capacity to participate in, or complete an assessment requirement (e.g. elite athletes, jury duty and Defence forces leave).
 For more information see Section 3 of the Assessment Policies and Procedures Manual.

 A learning opportunity which takes place in a computer pool.
 There is usually a brief presentation by the lecturer or tutor followed by students completing set exercises.
 Computer practicals provide opportunities for interaction and discussion with the lecturer or tutor and fellow students.

 Conceded Pass (CP)

 A final grade which allows a course to be included in the student's progression through their program and to be used as a prerequisite.
 For more information see Section 8 of the Assessment Policies and Procedures Manual.

 Conferral is the date on which an academic qualification is granted.
 This date appears on the student's official parchment.

 Conferred 'in absentia'

 This is where an award is conferred on a graduand at a graduation ceremony which they do not attend.

 Confirmation of Enrolment (CoE)